-My father told stories passed to him from his father and my dad continued the tradition, adding his own hilarious stories from his childhood and college days.
+My father told stories passed to him from his Grandfather (1) to his father, and my dad continued the tradition, adding his own hilarious stories from his childhood and college days (2).
 And, from the time I could pull up on his armchair to listen, I wanted to be a storyteller, too — a keeper of the flame.

-I began writing short stories, songs and poetry as soon as I mastered the pencil and kept diaries throughout my youth (and have them still).
-Since then I've had several "turning points" — publishing, productions, prizes, commissions, etc. — and I'm moved forward one thing and one thing only: the next story to catch my attention as it unfurled itself within my imagination.
+I began writing short stories, songs and poetry as soon as I mastered the pencil and kept diaries throughout my youth (and have those still).
+Since then I've had several "turning points" — publishing, productions, prizes, commissions, etc. — and I'm moved forward by one thing and one thing only: the next story to catch my attention as it unfurls itself within my imagination.